 - ✓ If a team member refuses to cooperate, their name should not be included on a status report.
 If the problem persists, the team should meet with the instructor so that the problem can be resolved, if possible.
 If the problem still continues, the cooperating team members may notify the uncooperative member in writing that he/she is in danger of being fired, sending a copy of the memo to the instructor.
 If there is no subsequent improvement, they should notify the individual in writing (copy to the instructor) that he/she is no longer with the team.
 The fired student should meet with the instructor to discuss options.
-Students who get fired must find another team willing to add them as a member or otherwise get zero. - If a student feels that they are doing all the work, they should contact the instructor immediately so that the instructor can setup a mandatory Weekly Activity Report for each student in the group.
-This will help the instructor determine the amount of contribution of each student. - Individual assessment of team work: Every student will be asked to submit an Anonymous Peer Evaluation Form that will be turned in right before the Final Presentation. - Consult with the instructor if a conflict arises that cannot be worked through by the team. - The essay "Coping with Hitchhikers and Couch Potatoes on Teams" is included in the next page.
+Students who get fired must find another team willing to add them as a member or otherwise get zero. - If a student feels that they are doing all the work, they should contact the instructor immediately so that the instructor can set up a mandatory Weekly Activity Report for each student in the group.
+This will help the instructor determine the amount of contribution of each student. - Weekly Activity Report: it should include meeting times (whether a member showed up), deliverables. - Individual assessment of teamwork: Every student will be asked to submit an Anonymous Peer Evaluation Form that will be turned in right before the Final Presentation. - Consult with the instructor if a conflict arises that cannot be worked through by the team. - The essay "Coping with Hitchhikers and Couch Potatoes on Teams" is included in the next page.
 This essay is a brief, adapted version from "It takes two to Tango: how 'Good' students enable problematic behavior in Teams", Barbara Oakley, Journal of Student Centered Learning, Vol. 1, Issue 1, Fall 2002, pp. 19-27.